Genetalks/gtz/README.md

 ## What is GTX.Zip？<span id="intro"></span>

 GTX.Zip is a professional fastq/bam compressor and also can be used as a universal data compression software, developed by GTXLab of Genetalks Inc. GTX.Zip can rapidly compress any DNA sequencing files and directories with very high compression rate, and generate a single compressed data files, thus facilitating the data storage, distribution and transmission.
 Different from other compression tools, GTX.Zip system focuses on **high compression rate, high speed, and convenient data extraction**.
-- GTX.Zip Professional is a stand-alone version which supports local compression service.
+- **GTX.Zip Professional** is a stand-alone version which supports local compression service.
 GTX.Zip Professional runs by command lines for compression and decompression of local genomic data.

-There are three different versions of GTX.Zip for different users:
-- **GTX.Zip Professional**：Companies, Institutions and individual users that with large local sequencing data
-- **GTX.Zip Enterprise**：Large-scale enterprises and data centers that with PB-level sequencing data and require distributed compression by their own computing clusters
-- **GTX.Zip Cloud**：Companies that with low efficiency of sequencing data distribution and storage
+If you want get more product, please go to [Get More Product](#product).

 ## Feature<span id="feature"></span>